Fire Safety Issues in Modern Buildings: Common Defects, Risks, and Compliance Implications

 Combustible façade materials

 External wall systems remain one of the highest-risk areas.
-Insulation, membranes, fixings, or decorative elements are often found to be or to incorporate combustible materials.
+Insulation, the external face of the facade, spandrel panels, or decorative elements are often found to incorporate combustible materials.

 Missing or poorly installed cavity barriers

 Cavity barriers are designed to prevent fire and smoke from travelling unseen through façades and voids.
-In practice, they’re often missing, poorly fitted, or compromised by gaps, rendering them ineffective at stopping the passage of fire and smoke.
+They can often be missing, poorly fitted, or compromised by gaps, rendering them ineffective at stopping the passage of fire and smoke.

-When cavity barriers fail, a fire doesn’t stay contained where it starts.
-It can move laterally and vertically behind cladding, bypassing compartment walls and undermining evacuation and fire-fighting strategies.
+When cavity barriers fail, it allows the potential for a fire to breach other areas of the building from where it originated.
+It can move laterally and vertically behind cladding, into new compartment lines of the building.

 Inadequate fire stopping at service penetrations and interfaces

-Modern buildings contain countless penetrations for pipes, cables, ducts, and structural connections.
-If these openings through walls and ceilings remain unsealed, they become direct routes for smoke and flame.
+Modern buildings contain multiple penetrations for pipes, cables, ducts, and structural connections.
+If these openings through walls and ceilings within compartment lines remain unsealed, they become direct routes for the passage of smoke and flame.

-Common defects include oversized penetrations, incomplete or damaged seals, or incorrect fire-stopping materials, particularly around service risers and floor slabs.
+Common defects include oversized penetrations, incomplete or damaged seals, or incorrect fire-stopping materials and methods, particularly within service risers and at floor slab levels.

 Compartmentation that exists only on drawings